 Keep the barbecue fired up for these Grilled Shrimp and Chicken Skewers with Honey Sesame Glaze!
 Summer and skewers go hand-in-hand and you can assemble these keto-friendly, sweet and spicy kabobs ahead of time for a quick, easy and delicious meal any day of the week.

-How to Make these Skewers & Honey Sesame Marinade
+How to Make the Skewers & Marinade

 There's nothing like farmer's market-fueled recipes combined with low-fat protein for a super scrumptious and healthy summer dinner.
 These skewers get that pop of color from sweet pineapple chunks, cherry tomatoes, zucchini, bell peppers and red onion.
 And I must say grilled pineapple is absolutely addictive in its own right.